 The Cherokee County Detention Center Inmate List is an online list of persons who have been arrested and are in jail, which includes current status, how much their bail is, and times you can visit.
 Also, you can find information about anyone arrested and booked or released within the past 24 hours.
 Jail inmates are listed alphabetically by their last name.
 You’ll be able to find their inmate information quicker if you’ve got their name, date of birth, or arrest number.

 If the inmate you are looking for could possibly be at another jail you can check our guide to other Alabama jails: Other Jails in Alabama

 A mugshot, or intake picture, is the picture that the police take when you are processed at the jail intake.
-A mugshot is make of one full face and a profile photo.
+A mugshot is made up of one full face photo and a profile photo.
 Your full name and intake number will be in the pictures, and they will be stored.